How to provide effective employee feedback

 Feedback is a strong tool for promoting employee engagement and an essential part of performance management.
 But feedback need not be that formal annual review many of us associate with the practice.
-It can be done regularly throughout the year, according to Adam Nalepa, a business advisor with BDC Advisory Services.
+It can be done regularly throughout the year, according to Adam Nalepa, a Senior Business Advisor with BDC Advisory Services.

 Nalepa, who helps entrepreneurs structure their human resources management, says regular feedback is an important part of a well-run company.
 He says entrepreneurs should start by looking at their company’s current ways of letting their workers know how they’re doing.